aerospike/aerospike-client-python/doc/query.rst

 :class:`Query`
 ===============

-    The Query object created by calling :meth:`aerospike.Client.query` is used \
+    The query object created by calling :meth:`aerospike.Client.query` is used \
     for executing queries over a secondary index of a specified set (which \
     can be omitted or :py:obj:`None`).
 For queries, the :py:obj:`None` set contains those \
     records which are not part of any named set.

-    The Query can (optionally) be assigned one of the following \
+    The query can (optionally) be assigned one of the following \

     * One of the :mod:`~aerospike.predicates` (:meth:`~aerospike.predicates.between` or :meth:`~aerospike.predicates.equals`) using :meth:`~aerospike.Query.where`. \
     * A list of :mod:`~aerospike.predexp` using :meth:`~aerospike.Query.predexp` \